tianyingw/tianyingw.github.io/publications.md

 - Johnson, V., Payne, R., **Wang, T.**, Asher, A. and Mandal, S.
 ["On the reproducibility of psychological science".](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.2016.1240079#.WqQ13ZPwbOQ) Journal of the American Statistical Association, 112.517 (2017): 1-10.

+- **Wang, T.**, Yang, Y. and Tian, M. (2017).
+Tuning Parameter Selection in Adaptive LASSO for Quantile Regression with Penal Data.
+Journal of Applied Statistics and Management, 36(3): 429– 440, (CSSCI, CSCD).

+- Yin, J., **Wang, T.**, and  Wang, W. (2017) Structure learning and parameter estimation on robust conditional graphical model.
+China Science Paper, 12(17): 1921-1929.

+### Submitted

+- **Wang, T.** and Asher, A. "Improved semiparametric analysis of polygenic gene-environment interactions in case-control studies".

+- Zhou, S., Pati, D., **Wang, T.**, Yang, Y. and Carroll, R. J. "Gaussian Processes with Errors in Variables: theory and computation".

 ### In preparation:

-- **Wang, T.**, Ionita-laza, I., Wei, Y. "Integrated Quantile Rank Test (iQART) for heterogeneous joint effect of rare and common variants in sequencing studies".
+- **Wang, T.**, Ionita-laza, I., Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".

-- **Wang, T.**, Asher, A. and Carroll, R. J. "Semiparametric analysis of complex gene-environment interactions in case-control studies".

 - **Wang, T.**, Liu, J., Asher, A., Ma, Y. and Carroll, R. J. "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation".

-- Zhou, S., Pati, D., **Wang, T.**, Yang, Y. and Carroll, R. J. "Gaussian Processes with Errors in Variables: theory and computation". (submitted to JASA)